hamzaalsinwi/cube-3prime/README.md

 done: 19998 lines → results.txt
 ```

-The program asks for **inclusive** start / end values and writes every
-representation (or a “NO REPRESENTATION FOUND” line) to `results.txt`.
+The program asks for **inclusive** start / end values and writes one valid representation (or a “NO REPRESENTATION FOUND” line) to results.tx.

 ---